yannok/ffmpeg-decklink-loop-player/README.md

-# ffmpeg-loop-player
+# ffmpeg-decklink-loop-player
-Plays multiple video files in loop on Blackmagic Decklink outputs using ffmpeg
+Bash script to play multiple video files in loop on Blackmagic Decklink outputs using ffmpeg

 Usage: ./autoplay.sh [PATH_TO_VIDEOs_DIR]